dtngx/VMBattery/README.md

 https://www.youtube.com/watch?v=2poD8W8kmVU

 More images can be found in the corresponding folders.

+# Contributing
+Please feel free to contribute to this repo by adding information or images through pull requests, or in case you are not familiar with this, DM me on reddit -> [u/Dtngx](https://www.reddit.com/user/Dtngx)

 # Images of the battery management system (BMS)
 ## whole battery overview